Creating the perfect email marketing strategy: What you need to know

 This will help determine how to tackle the issue should it arise.

 Creating an email marketing calendar will allow you to map out your strategy.
-The goal of an email send calendar is so you can easily view when you plan on sending emails and to which segments.
-It ensures that you send the right messages to the right audience at the right time.
-This will allow you to get the most out of your marketing efforts.
+The goal of an email send calendar is to allow you to easily view when you plan on sending emails and to which segments.
+It ensures that you send the right messages to the right audience at the right time, allowing you to get the most out of your marketing efforts.

 Create your calendar so it makes sense to you.
-Color code different segments or messages so you can quickly glance at your strategy.
+Color code different segments or messages to quickly glance at your strategy.

 Once you create your email marketing strategy, it’s time to set up and send your first campaign.
-Based on your calendar, you know the audience and message you plan on sending.
+Your calendar lets you know the audience and message you plan on sending.

 Here are a few general email marketing guidelines you should follow when designing your email: